shadowlockgh/licentia/guides/bodyslide_guide.md

 <img src="/images/guides_images/bodyslide_guide/5_batch_build.png" alt="Batch Build" style="width:50%; height:auto;">

-- After you have ticked the checkbox next to the preview, hold 'Left CTRL' and select Batch Build.
+- After you have ticked the checkbox next to the preview, hold `Left CTRL` and select Batch Build.
 - A list of outfits will pop up, scroll through and verify everything is correct then press Build.
 - File Explorer will now open in the Stock Game/Data directory.
 In the address bar click the root folder of your installation and open /Mods.
-- Find the folder for your Empty Mod that was created earlier, for example '[NoDelete] Bodyslide Output'.
+- Find the folder for your Empty Mod that was created earlier, for example `[NoDelete] Bodyslide Output`.

 Depending on your selections an additional menu may open for choosing Output Sets.
 If there is conflicting outputs selected, here you can select which alternative you want to select for example Physics versions of Outfits over Non-Physics.

 Make your selections then continue, and Bodyslide will convert all your selections and place them in your output.
 You can now close Bodyslide.

-Back in MO2 once it unlocks right click your Custom Output Mod, the error for 'No Valid Game Data' should now be resolved.
+Back in MO2 once it unlocks right click your Custom Output Mod, the error for `No Valid Game Data` should now be resolved.

 Tick your Output Mod to enable it, and you will have successfully built Bodyslide Overrides.